-Early Enrollment
+Enrollment Services

 An early enrollment period is designated each semester to give students the opportunity to enroll for the next regular semester or summer.
 Students are to meet with an assigned faculty advisor to complete their class schedule.
 Advisors will inform students about course prerequisites, the transferability of courses, and course sequencing.
 When a schedule of classes is completed, the students and advisor will process the class schedule online in Self Service.
 Students who complete tuition and fee payment obligations at the time of early enrollment do not have to attend the official registration session.
-Designated dates for early enrollment are published throughout the year and are available in the Student Services Office.
+Designated dates for early enrollment are published on the academic calendar and are available in the Student Services Office.